 Mercedes E-Class hybrid range, MPG, CO2 & charging

-The cables are both eight metres long, which is usefully longer than most standard charging cables and will help those who have awkwardly-placed sockets to reach.
+The cables are both eight metres long, which is usefully longer than most standard charging cables and will help you reach any awkwardly placed sockets.

 Mercedes E-Class hybrid range, MPG & CO2 emissions

-The claimed economy figures are 'ideal maximums', too, and depend on you using that electric range to its fullest extent.
-If you tackle long-distance motorway trips on a more regular basis, the E 300 de will probably work out more cost-effective in the long run than the E 300 e petrol, given that it costs much the same on purchase and company car costs, and will return over 50mpg quite easily while the diesel engine is running.
-Meanwhile, the petrol will manage more like 35mpg.
+If you tackle long-distance motorway trips on a more regular basis, the diesel E 300 de will probably work out more cost-effective in the long run than the E 300 e petrol, given that it has similar purchase or company-car costs and will return over 50mpg quite easily while the diesel engine is running.
+Meanwhile, with an empty battery, the petrol will manage more like 35mpg.

 The E-Class hybrid's 13.5kWh battery can be charged from almost empty to full in around 90 minutes from a typical home wallbox charger, with a maximum charging speed of 7.4kW.
 Charging from a standard domestic power socket at 3kW will be slower, but still easily accomplished within five hours or so overnight.